 Based on searches that lead people to Six Figure Investing, these are the top investment questions people ask about IRAs.
-For definitive answers on tax questions in your specific circumstances please consult a tax professional.
+For definitive answers to tax questions in your specific circumstances please consult a tax professional.

 - Why trade in an IRA?
-Because it allows you to defer or avoid taxes on dividends and capital gains—all of your profits can be reinvested tax free.
+Because it allows you to defer or avoid taxes on dividends and capital gains—all of your profits can be reinvested tax-free.

 - What specific restrictions/features do brokers put on their IRA accounts?
 Data on a few brokers:

-- E*TRADE and optionsXpress: Futures not supported
+- E*TRADE: Futures not supported

 - Interactive Brokers and TD Ameritrade: Limited margin for avoiding settlement date restrictions

-- Schwab: No options spreads, futures not supported
+- Schwab: Futures not supported

 - Thinkorswim: Looks pretty open, including futures